 Trees are the Answer

-Trees provide a multitude of benefits which have a direct and profound affect on everything in our natural world, including humans.
-Our owner often states that trees clean our air, water, and soil, they add greatly to our health, our sense of well being, the quality of our lives and our economic future in many different ways.
+Trees provide a multitude of benefits that have a direct and profound effect on everything in our natural world, including humans.
+Trees clean our air, water, and soil, they add greatly to our health, our sense of well being, the quality of our lives, and our economic future in many different ways.
 A healthy urban forest equals a healthy community and ecology.

 The presence of trees and healthy ecosystems provide a strong foundation for a sustainable urban infrastructure in the future.
 The very essence of nature provides sound guidance for reaching urban sustainability.
 We all breathe the same air plus use the same water and soil to survive, therefore, it is important to understand the interconnectedness of all things as well as the important role that trees and healthy urban ecosystems play in planning for our future.